 Applications for the following cycles are currently open for men’s and women’s resident program, respectively.

-Women’s Resident Program: April 9 – May 30, 2018.
-Interested applicants for this training cycle should email U.S. Women’s Goalball Head Coach, Jake Czechowski (firstname.lastname@example.org), a sports resume and one-page cover letter by March 3, 2018.
+Women’s Resident Program: August 5-October 31 and October 28-December 22.
+Interested applicants for this training cycle should email U.S. Women’s Goalball Head Coach, Jake Czechowski (firstname.lastname@example.org), a sports resume and one-page cover letter by July 23 for the session beginning August 5 and September 28 for the session beginning October 28.

 Support the Goalball Center of Excellence